Zum Inhalt

 })();

-If you use the "Block scripts that contain the following text" function, your scripts can remain on the website and CCM19 will block them when the page is loaded.
-However, all current browsers load these resources before CCM19 intervenes, despite correct integration, as they are loaded by the browsers through automatic preloading.
-Neither CCM19 nor other tools can prevent this, as the download of the resources starts before the execution of scripts by browsers begins.
+If you use the "Block scripts containing the following text" feature, your scripts can remain on the website and CCM19 will block them when the page loads.
+However, modern browsers can load these resources via automatic preloading before CCM19 intervenes, even if they are correctly integrated.
+Neither CCM19 nor other tools can prevent this, as the download of the resources starts before the browser begins executing the scripts.
+This is especially the case when the scripts contain an async or - attribute.

-Alternatively, it is possible to block scripts directly in the source code of the website and to release and execute them with the consent of the site visitor through CCM19.
-This variant is available for both inline scripts and external scripts.
-The basic procedure is as follows:
+To effectively prevent this, it is possible to block scripts directly in the website’s source code and have CCM19 release and execute them only after the site visitor’s consent.
+This option is available for both inline-scripts and external scripts.
+The general procedure is as follows:

-CCM19 recognizes scripts that are defined according to this scheme and treats them like any other script.
-All rules that are stored for scripts in the CCM19 configuration of your domain apply.
+CCM19 recognizes scripts defined according to this scheme and treats them like any other script.
+All rules stored in the CCM19-configuration of your domain for scripts apply.

-Handle each script tag of your website that is to be blocked or released and reloaded according to this function.
-As an example, this could look as follows:
+Treat every script-tag on your website that is to be blocked, allowed, or reloaded according to this function.
+As an example, this could look like the following:

 External script: